Story Underscores How Commercial Surrogacy Hurts Women and Unborn Children

 Articles appearing on this website are written with the aid of Family Council’s researchers and writers.

-Last year The Wall Street Journal uncovered how Chinese billionaires are exploiting America’s surrogacy industry to create what some call “mega-families” with dozens or even hundreds of children.
+Last year The Wall Street Journal uncovered how Chinese billionaires are taking advantage of America’s surrogacy industry to create what some call “mega-families” with dozens — or even hundreds — of children.
+One wealthy Chinese executive allegedly “hired U.S. models and others as egg donors to have 10 girls, with the aim of one day marrying them off to powerful men.”

-Stories like these underscore why social commentators and policymakers worldwide have raised concerns about commercial surrogacy and how it financially pressures women.
+Social commentators and policymakers worldwide have raised concerns about how commercial surrogacy financially pressures women into providing children for paying customers.

 Commercial surrogacy deliberately deprives children of their biological mothers or fathers.